xmtp/xmtp-dot-org/docs/dev-concepts/signatures.md

 sidebar_label: Account signatures
 sidebar_position: 9
 slug: account-signatures
+description: "Learn about what it means to sign to create and enable your XMTP identity."
 ---

 # Sign to send and receive messages using apps built with XMTP